 My friend, however, feels like he completely lacks the tools—the tools to dig himself out of a dark, twisting tunnel filled with dead ends, muddy water, and danger every way he turns.

 But the tools that Angie has are ones that every care professional should have.
-Tools to handle upset behavior, prevent it from escalating to violence, avert risk, reduce injury, get back to the task at hand—in a way that keeps her safe, and those around her safe, and makes her love her job.
+Tools to handle upset behavior, prevent it from escalating to violence, avert risk, reduce injury, get back to the task at hand—in a way that keeps her safe, and kids safe, and colleagues safe, and makes her love her job.

 Tunnels are easier when you don’t navigate them alone